 3. Are Slovakian vacuum casting parts compliant with EU regulations?

-Common materials include rigid polyurethanes (Abs, PC, PP equivalents), flexible rubbers (30A-90A shore hardness), plastiques transparents (PMMA equivalent), and foam materials.
+Common materials include rigid polyurethanes (ABS, PC, PP equivalents), flexible rubbers (30A-90A shore hardness), plastiques transparents (PMMA equivalent), and foam materials.
 Biocompatible and flame-retardant options are also available.